openregister/registers-rfcs/content/rfc-process/index.md

 * `rfc` : The next number in sequence.
 * `start_date`: The date the RFC started in ISO8601.
+* `decision_date`: The date the RFC reached agreement in ISO8601 (i.e. it
+  became either accepted or rejected).
 * `pr`: Once the RFC has a pull request open, the reference to it.
 * `status`: The status of the RFC (`draft`, `approved`, `rejected`).